 - invite supporters to your recruitment event

 - post action-packed photos (with permission) from a recent unit meeting

 - circulate recruitment materials that your followers can share

 - make announcements about exciting local happenings.

-Facebook is for members aged 13 and over, so please do not promote it to girls under the age of 13.
+Facebook is for members aged 13 and over, so don't promote it to girls under the age of 13.

 Twitter allows the exchange of brief, frequent messages called ‘tweets’ between users.
-These messages are posted to a public blog-like area, and sent to your 'followers' - people who subscribe to your tweets.
+These messages are posted publicly and sent to your 'followers' - people who subscribe to your tweets.

 You might use Twitter to:

 - share pictures (with permission) of your girls at a fun guiding event.

 - follow and engage with a social action campaign.